Deon Yelder: New Orleans Saints

 Yelder was signed by the New Orleans Saints as an undrafted free agent on May 2, 2018, and received a signing bonus of $90,000.
-He was cut at the end of training camp and subsequently re-signed to the team's practice squad on September 2, 2018.
-Yelder was released by the Saints on October 3, 2018.
+He was cut at the end of training camp and subsequently re-signed to the team's practice squad on September 2.
+Yelder was released by the Saints on October 3.

 Kansas City Chiefs

-Yelder was signed to the Kansas City Chiefs practice squad on October 4, 2018.
-He was promoted by the Chiefs to the active roster on October 23, 2018.
-Yelder made NFL debut on October 28, 2018, in a 30–23 win against the Denver Broncos, appearing on special teams.
+Yelder was signed to the Kansas City Chiefs' practice squad on October 4, 2018.
+He was promoted by the Chiefs to their active roster on October 23.
+Yelder made NFL debut on October 28, in a 30–23 win against the Denver Broncos, appearing on special teams.
 He appeared in three games on special teams during his rookie season.

 Yelder caught his first career pass, a 24-yard reception from Patrick Mahomes, in a 34–30 win over the Detroit Lions in 2019.
 He played in all three of the Chiefs playoff games, catching a pass for 11 yards in the team's Divisional Round win over the Houston Texans and playing in the Chiefs' victory over the San Francisco 49ers in Super Bowl LIV.

 Yelder signed a one-year exclusive-rights free agent tender with the Chiefs on April 20, 2020.
 He was placed on injured reserve on January 16, 2021.
-On February 6, 2021, Yelder was activated off of injured reserve ahead of Super Bowl LV against the Tampa Bay Buccaneers.
+On February 6, Yelder was activated off of injured reserve ahead of Super Bowl LV against the Tampa Bay Buccaneers.

 Washington Football Team

-Yelder signed with the Washington Football Team on May 5, 2021, but was waived prior to the season on July 27, 2021.
+Yelder signed with the Washington Football Team on May 5, 2021, but was waived prior to the season on July 27.